Training, Tradition and Philosophy

 In our style of karate we have 17 katas, patterns of movement, that act like a register of the techniques included in the Goju Ryu repertoire.
 Through kata training one learns the techniques one one’s own, using them as if sparring with an imaginary opponent, until they no longer require conscious thought.

-In our club we practice throws and tumbling techniques that help us avoid injuries in our daily lives as well as in the dojo.
-Holds and stretching are also a natural part of our training.
+In our club we practice throws and falling techniques that help us avoid injuries in our daily lives as well as in the dojo.
+Gripping and locking techniques are also a natural part of our training.

 Today’s karate has many different styles where the techniques differ slightly.
 These styles have been developed by old karate masters and the names were at the beginning associated with the area where the master had his dojo.
 In the 19th century, the names started changing and began to reflect the different styles that were emerging in the areas of Naha, Shuri and Tomari on the island Okinawa.
 The word –te (hand) was added to the end to create the names Naha-te, Shuri-te, etc. These names were used instead of the more general term karate (empty hand) which for contemporary social reasons had been deemed inappropriate by the Okinawan government.